AZ

 THANK YOU FOR YOUR INTEREST IN Southern New Hampshire University Online MS - Construction Management

-The Bureau of Labor Statistics (BLS May 2022) reported that there were 820 forensic science technicians in the state.
+The Bureau of Labor Statistics (BLS May 2023) reported that there were 860 forensic science technicians in the state—the latest data available as of October 2024.

 United States Arizona